 Yorkton Short Film and Video Festival - Yorkton

-The Western Development Museum is the largest human history museum in Saskatchewan with a collection of over 75,000 artifacts.
+The largest human history museum in Saskatchewan with a collection of over 75,000 artifacts.
 The WDM tells the Saskatchewan story from the beginning of settlement to present day.
-Each location showcases a different story of Saskatchewan history - transportation in Moose Jaw, farm and rural life in North Battleford, 1910 Boomtown in Saskatoon and the stories of immigrants to the province in Yorkton.
+Each location showcases a different story of Saskatchewan history: transportation in Moose Jaw; farm and rural life in North Battleford; 1910 Boomtown in Saskatoon; and the stories of immigrants to the province in Yorkton.

-Wanuskewin Heritage Park is a global centre of excellence in fostering education and respect for the land based on expressions of Indigenous culture, heritage and arts.
+A global centre of excellence in fostering education and respect for the land based on expressions of Indigenous culture, heritage, and arts.